sabrizzs/hello-world/Intern/callinterview.md

 I am actively job searching right now, and Intel was one of my first searches to see if there were any internship.
 So I went on the Intel website and found the internship.

 I reviewed the job description and immediately caught my attention because it matches my profile, so I applied to learn more about the job opportunity.

+## Do you have any question for us

+Can you share more about the day-to-day responsibilities of this role?